-Stir-Fried Shanghai Noodles made with stir-fried pork, Napa cabbage, garlic and a rich and flavorful sauce.
+The best Shanghai Noodles with the most authentic flavorful sauce is so EASY to make in just 20 minutes using stir-fried pork, Napa cabbage, garlic drenched in a rich and flavorful sauce.
 You can skip the take-out with this super easy and delicious meal!

-- 1 package of Shanghai noodles, fresh (or substitute with thick Chow Mien or spaghetti noodles)
+- 1 lb package of Shanghai noodles, fresh (or substitute with thick Udon, fettucine or spaghetti noodles)

 - ½ lb ground pork